Toward the Rising Sun

-As we search for our place in an ever-expanding universe, time and technological advances fly past in a blur of demands, and everywhere we turn there are problems to solve.
-In the troubled and complex times of our world today, many people feel overwhelmed with stress, while some grapple with depression, anxiety or feeling lost in the maze of daily circumstance.
+As we search for our place in an ever-expanding universe, time and technological advances fly past in a blur, many people feel overwhelmed with stress, while some grapple with depression, anxiety or feeling lost in the maze of daily circumstance.

 The human heart yearns for healing or breakthrough beyond the emotional or existential pain that can become our daily fare.
 Especially when life’s inevitable losses touch the core of our personal world, we may find that social customs and past sources of comfort no longer work for us.
 We know that the freedom of a greater life is possible, and the treasure we seek is there, but it must first come to light—like the early morning dawn emerging from the nighttime of our hidden potentials.